-- Content classified 18 may screen at any time on other channels, so long as filtering technology is available free of charge and regularly promoted to the audience, and other applicable broadcasting standards are adhered to. - If filtering technology is not available, content classified 18 may screen only between 8pm and 6am, or 9am and 3pm (other than weekend days, school holidays and public holidays when it may screen only between 8.30pm and 5am). - Explicit adult sex programmes classified 18 may screen only on premium channels.
+- Programmes Content classified G, PG, M or 16 may screen at any time, so long as other applicable broadcasting standards are adhered to. - Programmes Content classified 18 may screen at any time on premium channels, so long as other applicable broadcasting standards are adhered to. - Programmes Content classified 18 may screen at any time on other channels, so long as filtering technology is available free of charge and regularly promoted to the audience, and other applicable broadcasting standards are adhered to. - If filtering technology is not available, programmes\content-classified 18 may screen only between 8pm and 6am, or 9am and 3pm (other than weekend days, school holidays and public holidays when it may screen only between 8.30pm and 5am). - Explicit adult sex programmes classified 18 may screen only on premium channels.